juwaherrr/SAJL-Blockchain/README.md

 ## Vision
 To make digital preservation more **authentic, secure, and family-owned**,
-ensuring that cultural data remains under community control — not platform control.
+ensuring that cultural data remains under community control, not platform control.